 Confirmed speakers across the two webinar segments include

 - Rebecca Springer, ITHAKA;

-- Sophia Lafferty-Hess, Duke University, and
+- Sophia Lafferty-Hess, Duke University,

 - Stephanie Labou, University of California, San Diego.